-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Communication and Language Arts, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2023 WAEC and JAMB subject combination (admission requirements) for Communication and Language Arts, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Course||Communication and Language Arts|

 |Qualification||B.A.
 B.Sc.
 (Hons.)|